 Why did you decide to pursue a graduate degree?

-During my undergraduate degree, a lab-based course captured my curiosity for research.
-Subsequently, a volunteer position in my current research lab led me to grow a deep curiosity within my field.
-I wanted to continue exploring new ideas and answer research questions in an innovative and creative way.
-A graduate degree was the perfect opportunity to gain experience in my field and build a foundation for a successful career in science.
+During my undergraduate degree, a lab-based course and research assistant positions captured my curiosity and passion for research.
+I wanted to continue exploring new ideas and answer research questions in innovative and creative ways.
+A graduate degree was a perfect opportunity for me to gain research and communication skills and build a strong foundation for a successful career in science.

 Why did you decide to study at UBC?